VIKASH10000/final-year-project/README.md

 ### What I learned

-Completing this challenge has helped me improve my Frontend development skills such as:
+Completing this challenge has helped me improve my Python development skills such as:
-- Responsive web design
-- Writing semantic HTML5 markup
-- Adding various web functionalities using JavaScript by manipulating the DOM

-I've also been able to learn new things while completing the challenges, they include:
-- Toggling a dropdown menu using vanilla javascript
-- changing the color of an image using vanilla javascript
-- Properly format a form using javascript
+- Data Analysis in Python
+- Python libraries
+- Fetch data from API

 ### Continued development

-For my next projects, I'll be focusing on learning how to implement animations on drop down menus and change of image onclick.
+For my next projects, I'll be focusing on learning how to implement pridiction of air and water polution.

 ## Author